Composer is a PHP dependency manager that provides an alternative, more modern way to manage the external code used by a

 composer.json or the

 vendor directory would result in massive merge conflicts when trying to update core via one-click updates in the Pantheon Site Dashboard.
 Composer with Drupal 8 is an all or nothing proposition.
-To use Composer to manage Drupal 8 sites, use the Build Tools or convert an existing Drupal 8 site to Integrated Composer on Pantheon Without Continuous Integration methods.
+To use Composer to manage Drupal 8 sites, use the Build Tools or convert an existing Drupal 8 site to Integrated Composer on Pantheon methods.